DanielSSilva/blog/content/draft/Gitlab-private-instance-and-private-Terraform-modules.md

 GHissueID: 13
 ---

-At my current job, we use a private instance of Gitlab to host the code, CI/CD, and such as well as private runners.
+At my current job, we use a private instance of Gitlab to host the code, CI/CD, and such, and we also have private runners.
 I recently began working on a terraform script that became a module since multiple teams/projects can leverage such implementation.
 For this reason, it makes sense to have a repository dedicated to this module (or even more modules, but that can be another topic).

 ## The objective

-The idea is pretty simple: Have a git repository that hosts the module(s), and every other project that wants to use the module, reference the repository through the `source = "git:: (...)` syntax.
+The idea is pretty simple: Have a git repository that hosts the module(s), and every other project that wants to use the them, reference the repository through the `source = "git:: (...)` terraform syntax.

 ## Using terraform modules
 I love Terraform documentation, since it's really well written, has examples and is very detailed.
 On [this](https://www.terraform.io/language/modules/sources#module-sources) page, they have examples on how to use modules with different sources.
 Without going into much details [here](https://www.terraform.io/language/modules/sources#generic-git-repository) is what we are looking for: